d-mihir/SpeechToNotes/README.md

 # BinaryJourney
 ###### Brief Description
-This repository contains some  basic java programs .
+This repository contains some  basic programs in java and c.